efrei-paris-sud/2020-I-Projet-IoT/README.md

 [Click here for more information about the project](project)

-Example Video of the porject:
+Example Video of the project:

 [![Example Video of the porject](https://img.youtube.com/vi/ucZl6vQ_8Uo/0.jpg)](https://www.youtube.com/watch?v=ucZl6vQ_8Uo)